Can My Car Insurance Companies Deny My Claim due to Preexisting Conditions?

 The “eggshell plaintiff” rule allows car accident victims to pursue compensation for an aggravated condition if:

 - Their preexisting ailment, injury, or medical problem was stable when the crash occurred; and

 - They had no reason to believe their condition would get worse.

 The rule also prohibits insurers from denying car insurance claims for preexisting conditions making claimants more vulnerable to injury than healthy individuals.

 Get Help with Your Claim if You Have a Preexisting Condition

 At Abel Law Firm, we understand the limitations you can face with a preexisting condition.
-If a car accident causes new injuries, but the insurance company doesn’t seem to agree with your diagnosis, you can count on us to fight the insurer for the compensation you are entitled to.
+If a car accident causes new injuries, but the insurance company denies your claim for preexisting conditions or doesn’t seem to agree with your diagnosis, you can count on us to fight the insurer for the compensation you are entitled to.